BristolGeza/forstshuffle_reg/README.md

 # Forest Shuffle

-**Forest Shuffle** is a web-based application that allows players to keep track of various statistics in a forest-themed game.
+**Forest Shuffle** is a web-based application that allows players to keep track of various statistics in a Forest Shuffle Board Game.
 The application features a simple user interface where users can input numbers for each player and see the calculated sums.

 ## Features